 Our goal is to create innovative programs that will profoundly impact the lives of our students.
-In a successful JBS program, students develop close working relationships with each other and with the faculty member(s) over the summer.
+In a successful JBS program, students develop close working relationships with each other and with their instructors.
 Ideally, the curriculum reinforces their academic growth by helping to integrate their classroom learning and providing applications of their new understandings to real-world problems.

-Each JBS summer program will consist of at least 12 credits (e.g., three 4-credit courses, or two 6-credit Experiential Learning courses).
-Each JBS 4-credit course will meet for a minimum of 39 contact hours.
-These contact hours may include “outside-the-classroom” instruction, when the instructor is present.
-Students are also expected to complete an additional 500 hours of coursework outside the classroom for each JBS.
+Each JBS summer program will consist of at least 12 credits (e.g., three 4-credit courses or two 6-credit experiential learning courses).
+Each four-credit course will meet for a minimum of 40 contact hours.
+These hours may include “outside-the-classroom” instruction, when the instructor is present.
+Students are also expected to complete an additional 420 hours of coursework outside the classroom for each JBS.

-The JBS follows the regular summer school calendar.
+The Justice Brandeis Semester follows the regular summer school calendar.

-The JBS Program is expected to be offered multiple summers and take place mostly on the Waltham campus and in the United States.
-Proposals that take place overseas for the majority of the program will be considered a Brandeis Faculty-Led Study Abroad Program and will follow these guidelines.
-Note that such proposals should be submitted at least 18 months in advance of the anticipated program start date.
+The program is expected to be offered multiple summers and take place mostly on the Waltham campus and in the United States.
+Proposals that take place overseas for the majority of the program will be considered a Brandeis faculty-led study abroad program, and will follow these guidelines.
+Such proposals should be submitted at least 18 months in advance of the anticipated program start date.

-JBS programs are expected to each enroll 12 to 15 students.
-The minimum number of students expected for viable programs will be 10.
+Each JBS program is expected to enroll 12 to 15 students.
+The minimum number of students expected for viable programs is 10.
 Most will not enroll more than 20 students.
 Non-Brandeis students may apply as well.

-Brandeis Masters students may enroll in JBS programs at the discretion of the respective program, provided that the student meets admissions criteria, and provided that space is available.
+Brandeis master's students may enroll in JBS programs at the discretion of the respective program, provided that the student meets admissions criteria and that space is available.
 Admissions preference will be given to undergraduate students.

 All courses in a JBS program must be taken for a letter grade, with the exception of already approved credit/no-credit courses.